HurryPeng/MagiaTimeline/README.md

 - The input video is renamed to `src.mp4` and put under the same folder as `MagiaTimeline.py`.
 - There is no black bar around the canvas in the input video.
 - The output file will be named `MagiaTimelineOutput.ass` and overwrite any existing file of this name.

+## Architecture

+MagiaTimeline adopts a compiler-like architecture.
+The source video is analyzed and transformed into intermediate representations (IR).
+Optimization passes are then applied on IRs for better timeline generation.

+- Frame-wise computer vision analysis
+    - Generates tags for each frame according to its content
+- Frame Point Intermediate Representation (FPIR)
+    - Each frame is represented by a Frame Point (FP) with  attributes
+        - Frame index
+        - Timestamp
+        - Tags
+    - Passes
+        - Noise filtering
+        - Interval building
+- Interval Intermediate Representation (IIR)
+    - Each subtitle is represented by an Interval with attributes
+        - Time range
+        - Tags
+    - Passes
+        - Flashing blank filling
+        - ASS format generation

 ## Acknowledgements